 Since a selfie is a portrait of yourself captured by yourself, this means that you can do whatever you want with it!

 This is the time when you have complete control of how your image looks like.
 You can be dramatic.
 You can appear sweet and innocent.

 You can match your expression to your caption.
 In any case, there’s always a chance to express yourself.

-Selfies are a quick, accessible and somewhat fun way to express yourself.
-Some people take selfies to even express their views on politics, or their hobbies, or other things.
+Selfies are a quick, accessible, and somewhat fun way to express yourself.
+Some people take selfies to even express their views on politics, their hobbies, or other things.